stride3d/stride-docs/en/manual/graphics/low-level-api/textures-and-render-textures.md

 <span class="label label-doc-level">Advanced</span>
 <span class="label label-doc-audience">Programmer</span>

-Xenko uses the @'SiliconStudio.Xenko.Graphics.Texture' class to interact with texture objects in code.
+Xenko uses the @'Xenko.Graphics.Texture' class to interact with texture objects in code.

 For more information about rendering to a texture, see [Render textures](../graphics-compositor/render-textures.md).